 - Possession of any traffic and street signs is prohibited.
 Students found in violation of this policy will be required to return the item to its appropriate agency and provide proof of such action by presenting a receipt to the Residence Director.

 - Candles, incense or any open flames are not allowed in any areas of the residence hall.

 All doors to the residence halls will be locked at all times.
 To ensure the safety and welfare of students and the protection of personal property, security must be maintained regarding the use of all entrances by non-residents.
 Each resident will be issued a room key.
 Any student losing his/her key will be charged $35 for its replacement and their room lock will be changed.

-Residents of North hall will be issued a mailbox key.
+Residents of Langley Hall will be issued a mailbox key.
 Loss of a mailbox key will result in a $5 charge for its replacement.

 All residents are required to have a valid student photo ID card.
 The ID card will permit access to their residence hall.
 Residents will have 24 hour access to their residence hall.
 All students are responsible to advise Campus Safety immediately if they believe their card is lost or stolen.

 Smoking is not allowed in the residence halls.
 Smoking is restricted to the smoking gazebos located in three locations on campus or in a personal vehicle.